Skip to content

 • Many personal loans are only offered to people with good credit ratings.

-• There may be fees to pay like late payment fees or an early repayment charge.
+• There may be fees to pay, such as late payment fees or an early repayment charge.

 What are the alternatives to an emergency loan?

-If you need to borrow a small amount of money to see you through a cash crisis, there are other ways:
+If you need to borrow a small amount of money to see you through a cash crisis, there are other ways to consider:

 • Family or friends – probably the quickest and easiest option, as long as it doesn’t cause any awkwardness or friction.

-• Overdraft – an approved overdraft with your bank is quick to set up and can be a useful financial safety net in the short term – just watch out for those fees if you go over your limit.
+• Overdraft – an approved overdraft with your bank can be quick to set up and could be a useful financial safety net in the short term.
+But be aware that interest rates can be high.

-• Credit card – if you need to pay for something in a hurry, a credit card lets you buy upfront, then pay later.
-Even better, a 0% purchase credit card lets you spread the cost over a set period without paying interest.
-Just make sure you pay back the full balance before the 0% period ends.
+• Credit card – if you need to pay for something in a hurry, a credit card lets you buy upfront and then pay later.
+And if you qualify for a 0% purchase credit card, you could spread the cost over a set period without paying interest.
+Just make sure you make at least the monthly minimum payments on time and pay back the full balance before the 0% period ends.

 Frequently asked questions